 Complete the series of activities below to learn the basics of ePortfolio construction.
 Each part of the sequence includes steps that you need to complete (in red) and a time estimate.
 If you would like to offer feedback on any of the activities or videos, please use the form below.
 If you prefer to download a PDF of the required steps, click the button below.

 Part 1: Access Your Site and Familiarize Yourself with Purpose of ePortfolio and with the Dashboard and Settings (@ 20 min)

 - Watch the introduction to ePortfolio video and 2022 Grad video to understand the purpose and value of building your ePortfolio.

 - You will use the WordPress Dashboard to add content and customize your site.
-View this video tour of the Dashboard (6 minutes) to get familiar with it before you begin building your site.
+View this written overview or video tour of the Dashboard (6 minutes) to get familiar with it before you begin building your site.

-- ACTION STEP 2: Delete your sample post and page; publish an About page to your ePortfolio.
+- Delete your sample post and page; publish an About page to your ePortfolio.
 To see details and demos, watch the following videos.
 The videos below include step-by-step instructions to complete the tasks to give you a basic understanding of WordPress as you begin your ePortfolio.

 Customize Your Site (@ 20 min)